-The PCES certification confirms essential knowledge and foundational skills in data analytics and Python programming.
-It focuses on core data practices that every aspiring analyst should master – from collecting, organizing, cleaning and analyzing data using built-in Python features and essential libraries, to drawing basic insights and communicating findings clearly, making it ideal for those beginning their journey into data analysis and programming.
+The PCES certification confirms essential knowledge and foundational skills in cybersecurity and Python programming.
+It focuses on the core practices that every aspiring security specialist should master – from understanding threats, risks, and protective measures, to applying Python in monitoring, automation, and secure coding, making it ideal for those beginning their journey into cybersecurity and programming.

-Earning the PCED certification shows that you understand the fundamentals of Python and how to apply them to real-world data tasks.
-It provides a strong starting point for a data career and leads directly to the PCAD™ certification, which covers more advanced techniques and tools used in professional data analysis and analytics.
+Earning the PCES certification shows that you understand the fundamentals of Python and how to apply them to essential cybersecurity tasks.
+It provides a strong starting point for a career in IT security and leads directly to more advanced certifications in secure development, penetration testing, and cybersecurity operations.

-By achieving the PCED certification, you establish a solid foundation in Python for data analytics, gaining a competitive edge in today's data-driven landscape.
-Python’s role as a critical tool in the data analytics and science sectors underscores the value of this certification for anyone looking to begin or enhance a career in these fields.
+By achieving the PCES certification, you establish a solid foundation in Python for cybersecurity, gaining a competitive edge in today’s security-conscious digital world.
+Python’s role as a critical tool in security operations, automation, and secure development underscores the value of this certification for anyone looking to begin or enhance a career in IT security.

-Python is one of the most important and widely used programming languages in data analysis.
-Its simple syntax and powerful features make it the go-to tool for beginners and professionals alike.
-Whether it's reading data from a file, cleaning messy data, or calculating key statistics, Python helps analysts work faster and more efficiently.
+Python is one of the most important and widely used programming languages in cybersecurity.
+Its clear syntax and versatile libraries make it a trusted tool for beginners and professionals alike.
+Whether it’s scanning networks, checking system processes, or automating security checks, Python helps security specialists work faster and respond more effectively to threats.

-Entry-level roles like junior data analyst, research assistant, reporting coordinator, or operations support analyst often require foundational knowledge in Python, basic statistics, and data cleaning.
-These roles focus on real tasks like organizing files, checking data for issues, calculating averages, or helping create charts and reports.
-According to Glassdoor and Salary.com, junior analysts in the U.S. typically earn between $50,000 and $70,000 per year, with opportunities to grow as experience and skills increase.
+Entry-level roles like security operations analyst, IT support specialist, junior system administrator, or cybersecurity technician often require foundational knowledge in Python, basic security concepts, and safe system practices.
+These roles focus on real tasks like checking log files, updating systems, monitoring for suspicious activity, or helping enforce password policies.
+According to Glassdoor and Salary.com, entry-level cybersecurity specialists in the U.S. typically earn between $57,000 and $102,000 per year, with strong opportunities for growth as skills and experience expand.

-By learning Python and essential data analysis techniques, you're building a strong starting point for a career in analytics or data science.
-These core skills are the foundation for more advanced tools, and they help beginners feel confident working with data in real-world situations.
+By learning Python and essential security practices, you’re building a strong starting point for a career in cybersecurity.
+These core skills are the foundation for more advanced security tools and certifications, and they help beginners feel confident protecting systems in real-world situations.

 SPECIFICATIONS ITEM | DESCRIPTION |